haileys/bark/README.md

 # bark!

+low latency multi-receiver synchronised audio streaming for local networks.

+* Transmits uncompressed PCM data over UDP multicast

+* Relies on synchronised system clocks.
+Recommended implementation is to run a [chronyd](https://wiki.archlinux.org/title/Chrony) server locally, it can achieve precision in the tens of microseconds over LANs

 ### Running the server under Pipewire

 * First create a virtual node for Bark to receive audio from.
 You will configure applications to send audio to this node.